oryband/lemcoff/README.md

 ## Guides

-See [app/static/humans.txt][humans.txt] for all the apps & tool used in this website.
+See [app/static/humans.txt][humans.txt] for all the apps & tools used in this website.

 [lemcoff]: http://www.bgu.ac.il/~lemcoff